The state of Oregon provides several veteran benefits. This page explains those benefits.

 Oregon State Veterans Employment Preference

-When taking a test for state employment veterans get five points added to their final score, disabled veterans get ten points.
+When taking a test for state employment veterans get 5 points added to their final score, disabled veterans get 10 points.

 Oregon Veterans Education Assistance

-Funding for the Oregon Veteran Education Aid Program has been suspended through June 30, 2019.
+Funding for the Oregon Veteran Education Aid Program has been suspended until further notice.

 Oregon Veterans Recreational Benefits